Bullying Prevention/Character Education

 This is the direct link to "Bullying and Cyberbullying,"

-a PowerPoint presentation given by Greg Jung, Assistant Superintendent for Learning & Innovation.
+a PowerPoint presentation given by the Department of Learning and Innovation.

 DSMS staff take the well-being and safety of our students seriously.
-If you
+Anyone who

-suspect a student is being bullied, please report it to the
+suspects a student is being bullied should report it to the

 is available on the DSISD main page under Students/Parents (click on Bullying/Cyberbullying & Internet Safety).

 2012, Dripping Springs Middle School first earned the designation as a “No

 Place for Hate®” campus.
 This initiative provides educators and students

 with the resources to ensure that anti-bias and diversity education are

 an integral part of the school curriculum.